 Testing Nginx configuration before a reload catches broken directives, bad includes, and missing files while the current worker processes are still serving requests.
 That turns a live edit into a controlled checkpoint instead of a risky restart attempt.

 The nginx binary provides -t to parse the main configuration file plus every included file, and the check also attempts to open files referenced by the configuration.
-When you need to confirm which snippets are actually loaded, -T performs the same validation and prints the effective configuration tree to standard output.
+When you need to confirm which snippets are included in the test, -T performs the same validation and dumps the loaded configuration files to standard output.

 Examples below use the common packaged layout with /etc/nginx/nginx.conf as the main file and additional snippets under /etc/nginx/conf.d/ or /etc/nginx/sites-enabled/.
-A clean syntax test is still not a full runtime check: it does not prove certificates exist at the configured paths, that upstream services are reachable, or that the target virtual host is the one answering on the expected address.
+A clean syntax test is still not a full runtime check because it confirms parsing and referenced-file access without proving upstream services are reachable or that the expected virtual host is answering on the expected address.

 $ sudoedit /etc/nginx/nginx.conf